Cross-country Skiing Tips

 Preparing your equipment

-Scrape off old wax before applying a new layer.
-The evening before your trip listen to the weather forecast and apply your wax so that you can save time when you arrive at the centre.
+The evening before your trip, listen to the weather forecast and apply your wax so that you can save time when you arrive at the centre.
 It is easier to apply wax indoors where the skis and wax are warm.
-Apply several thin layers of hard wax, smoothing out each layer with a cork.

 Klister